Critical Incident Response Team: History

 Over time, certain less-than-lethal equipment used by CIRT became accessible to general duties police.
 In 2005, CIRT commenced using Tasers which were later trialled by general duties police in 2010.
 From 2014 to 2017, Tasers were rolled-out to 37 24-hour police stations in regional Victoria for general duties use.
-Flammable Oleoresin capsicum (OC) spray was replaced as a consequence of the Taser roll-out to a water based streamer as used by CIRT.
+Flammable oleoresin capsicum (OC) spray was replaced as a consequence of the Taser roll-out to a water based streamer as used by CIRT.
 OC Foam that had been used by CIRT since inception, and that previously had only been available to general duties officers of the rank of Sergeant or above, was made available to all general duties officers in 2008.

 In December 2017, CIRT introduced Security Teams to patrol the Melbourne central business district and also major events, including the use of unmarked vehicles, to enable faster response times in the event of a terrorism incident.

 The television police drama Rush produced by Network Ten from 2008 to 2011 was inspired by the CIRT concept.

 Notable incidents include the Bourke Street car attack in January 2017 with CIRT ramming the offender's vehicle and shooting the offender, the shooting of a couple at a fancy dress party at a King Street nightclub in July 2017, the fatal shooting of Mohammed Ibrahim in Kew in March 2020 and the fatal shooting of a male on the Monash Freeway in Dandenong North in May 2020.
 COVID-19 protests in the Melbourne CBD and Shrine of Remembrance war memorial in September 2021.

+In December 2025, during the Boxing Day Test, CIRT officers conducted foot patrols outside the Melbourne Cricket Ground (MCG) equipped with their long-arm semiautomatic rifles.
+Weeks later for the Australian Open, CIRT officers equipped with their rifles conducted patrols outside the event and the approaches to Melbourne Park.